DerikVo/Brain_tumor_classification/README.md

 For our [modeling stage](./Notebooks/03_Neural_network.ipynb) we built an initial baseline model that takes the average pixel values of a class.
 This method was used as a baseline to compare our model and achieved an accuracy of 46%.
 Following our baseline model we built 2 convolutional neural network, one as a simple baseline and another with regularization; however, the regularization had a poorer performance compared to out model without regularization.
 A 3rd convolutional neural network using augmentation was attempted, but there were issues with running out of memory so that idea was scrapped.

-Our models were evaluated using a custom module to extract the accuracy, precision, recall, and F1 scores. the scores are as follows:
+Our models were evaluated in the [Model Evaluation notebook](../Notebooks/04_Model_evaluation.ipynb) using a custom module to extract the accuracy, precision, recall, and F1 scores. the scores are as follows:

 |Model|Accuracy|Precision|Recall|F1|
 |-------|-------|--------|------|--------|
 |Baseline|42%|46%|46%|46%|
 |Neural Network: No regularization|87%|87%|87%|86%|
 |Neural Network: with Regularization|84%|84%|84%|82%|

+When looking at additional metrics we have more insight on the different metrics on individual classifications.
+In this case we only want to focus only on the no tumor class in which case we want to limit our false negative, so the metric we will focus on is Precision.
+In this case our Neural network with no regularization does the best across all metrics.
+The only mis-classification for the no tumor class is meningioma in which case we see 64 false negatives.

 ## Conclusion